hwetters/jfuncgen/README.md

 It should work with all operating systems with a Java 21 runtime (or newer) and is supported by [jSerialComm](https://fazecast.github.io/jSerialComm/).
 It has been tested and known to work with Linux.
 See [jSerialComm](https://fazecast.github.io/jSerialComm/) for details on how to grant the application access to the hardware.

+Unfortunately, my old  MHS-52000 function generator gave up and this means I am no longer able to test if new releases works with it.
+The last release which I have actually tested myself is v0.2.2.
+I will still try to keep it working, but no guarantees (as if there ever was any ;-).

 ## System requirements

 Java 21 runtime or newer.
 Download [OpenJDK](http://adoptopenjdk.net/) or [Oracle JDK](http://java.oracle.com).